Written byVladimir Ozerov

 Physical properties are an important concept in query optimization that allows you to explore more alternative plans.

 In this blog post, we demonstrated how to define the custom physical property in Apache Calcite.
 We created a custom `RelTraitDef` and `RelTrait` classes, registered them in the planner, and used the custom operator to enforce the desired value of the property.
-In future posts, we will dig into individual components of Apache Calcite.
-Stay tuned!

 However, we omitted one crucial question - how to propagate properties between operators?
 It turns out, Apache Calcite cannot do this well, and you will have to make a tough decision choosing between several non-ideal solutions.
 We will discuss property propagation in detail in future posts.
 Stay tuned!